bulletmark/encfsui/README.md

     -i <mins> specify idle timeout mins
     -p (make public mount, can only be done by root) -o (don't open target dir in gui mode)

+### CLEANUP OF OLD CONFIGURATION

+Note that _encfsui_ now installs system-wide but old versions installed as local user files so to ensure that any old user configuration is removed type the following as your normal user (i.e. not sudo/root).

+    encfsui-setup clean

+You can type this any time so no harm is done running it to make sure.

 ### LICENSE